nasa/Common-Metadata-Repository/graph-db/README.md

 ```

 ## Run
-To invoke the bootstrap function and load data into your Gremlin server run the following command:
+To invoke the bootstrap function and load data into your Gremlin server from the CMR run the following command:
 ```
 npm run bootstrap
 ```